take0a/dbt-fusion/CONTRIBUTING.md

 Commit the file that's created and your changelog entry is complete!

 You don't need to worry about which `dbt-fusion` version your change will go into.
 Just create the changelog entry with `changie`, and open your PR against the `main` branch.
 All merged changes will be included in the next release of `dbt-fusion`.
-If a changelog is not required, a maintainer can add the label `Skip Changelog` to bypass this requirement.
+If a changelog is not required, a maintainer can add the label `Skip Changelog - dbt-fusion` to bypass this requirement.